Jo Christiansen Bruusgaard

-The cell nucleus can be regarded as the factory of the cell.
-Both a blueprint (DNA/RNA) and production machinery (ER/Golgi apparatus) are associated with it, and most cells in the body are equipped with one nucleus.
+I work on the cytoarchitecture of skeletal muscle cells in normal as well as hyper- and atrophic conditions.
 Muscle cells are huge on a cellular scale, more than 10 000 times the volume of a large mononucleated cell.
-Because of their size, muscle cells meet a lot of challenges when it comes to delivering the products (proteins and nucleic acids) to the different parts of the cell.
-For this reason, muscle cells are multinucleated, and contain thousands of nuclei orderly distributed along the fiber length.
+Because of their size, muscle cells meet several challenges regarding the production and delivery of proteins and nucleic acids to the different parts of the cytosol.
+Presumably for this reason, muscle cells are multinucleated, and contain thousands of nuclei orderly distributed along the fiber length.

 Cand. scient - 1999, Research at UiO, Kristian Gundersens group.